kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

  ##### Use introspection API.
  > [!NOTE]
- > OPTIONAL
+ > **OPTIONAL** - Steps [7], [8], [9] are to be followed **only** when implementing introspection API pattern.

  > [!TIP]
  > In this pattern, the token is sent to Copilot Studio.
-The Copilot Studio calls the Idp instrspection API to validate the token and get the Idp payload (typically includes information about
+The Copilot Studio calls the Idp instrspection API to validate the token and get the JWT payload (typically includes information about
  > the authenticated user, such as their identity, attributes etc.).
  > The authentication flow validates the token at the time of SSO.
- > Steps [7], [8], [9] are to be followed **only** when implementing introspection API pattern.

  7. Copy YAML code from `/copilot/SingIn - Introspection Flow.YAML` file and paste in the code editor.